Paid Family Leave!

 Transgender Discrimination Fails To Make Ballot!

-Great news– the anti-transgender initiative I-1552 failed to submit signatures to make the ballot!
+Great news this Friday – the anti-transgender initiative I-1552 failed to submit signatures to make the ballot!
 For the second year in a row, Washington voters have rejected this assault on our transgender friends, family, and neighbors.

 We’ve seen the massive negative consequences this initiative could have had in North Carolina’s HB2 – we can’t allow that kind of discrimination in Washington.
 But while Washington’s progressive voters have said ‘no’ to this backwards policy, Trump in the White House means we’ll need to stay vigilant against attempts to roll back rights for the LGBTQ community.